-You can look back at more of our previous Christmas Lectures on our UEA Public Events YouTube channel.
-Click the button below to take look!
+You can look back at our previous Christmas lectures on our UEA Public Events YouTube channel.
+Click the button below to take a look!

-Use the drop down menus below to explore four Christmas Lectures in new ways!
+Use the drop down menus below to explore our previous Christmas lectures in new ways!
 Click on the images to view and download the activity packs, and watch the videos to help you find out more about each topic before answering the questions in the pack.

 Putting on a Pageant - By Prof Matt Woodcock

 This activity sheet has been put together by Prof Matt Woodcock from UEA’s School of Literature, Drama and Creative Writing, to go with his lecture 'Putting on a Pageant' from December 2018.

 Watch Matt's lecture in the video below to find out more about Queen Elizabeth I's visit to Norwich in 1578, before working through the activity sheet to plan your own right royal knees up!
 When you're ready, click on the image to the right to view and download the activity pack.

 The Pink Pigeon's Peril - By Camilla Ryan

 This activity sheet has been put together by scientist Camilla Ryan from UEA’s School of Environmental Sciences and the Earlham Institute, to go with her lecture 'The Pink Pigeon’s Peril' from December 2019.